arungudelli/angularjswiki/content/en/fontawesome/fa-cloud-upload-alt.md

-## Rotate Cloud Upload Alt Icon using fa-rotate-x
+## Rotate fa-cloud-upload-alt Icon using fa-rotate-x
 To rotate the font awesome icon fa-cloud-upload-alt, Use fa-rotate-x class

 Where 'x' represents degree of rotation.